The New WISC Grades 1-8 Teacher Education Program

 The Grade 1-8 Certification Program is designed to prepare you with the depth of understanding and skills needed to work successfully in a variation of Waldorf Schools.
 Our program instructors are leaders in the field with many years of Waldorf classroom experience and as adult educators.
 Together with visiting faculty they will provide you with a rich and comprehensive education.

-• One in person ‘Art of Speech’ workshop per year
+• 1 in person ‘Art of Speech’ workshop per year

-• One in person biodynamic farming workshop per year
+• 1 in person ‘Biodynamic Farming’ workshop per year

 • Field work (Observation & practice teaching)